railslove/roadtrip/README.md

   Configures the bucket as a static website.

   sync:
   Syncs the files of the local directory to the bucket.
 Only syncs changed files.
   If a file exists on the bucket but not locally, the file will be deleted.
+  If cacheControl has changed, all files are treated as changed files to update Cache-Control headers.

   setup:
   Runs create, website and sync consecutively.